-U.S. stocks decline with transports; bond yields up
+GLOBAL MARKETS-U.S. stocks decline with transports; bond yields up

-NEW YORK (Reuters) - U.S. stocks fell, weighed down by technology and transportation shares on Thursday, while U.S. Treasury yields climbed as investors assessed the Federal Reserve's recent statement that it is closer to paring its balance sheet.
+NEW YORK, July 27 (Reuters) - U.S. stocks fell, weighed down by technology and transportation shares on Thursday, while U.S. Treasury yields climbed as investors assessed the Federal Reserve's recent statement that it is closer to paring its balance sheet.

 The S&P 500 was trading lower along with the Nasdaq, while MSCI's 47-country All World share index edged lower after hitting a record high earlier.